danielharrell/does_music_move/does_music_move.md

 Then there is my reference just now to the two
 G's on either side of *middle* C, along with my reference to middle C itself, in order to distinguish that C from every other C there is.
-This repetition of note letters reflects the second topographical fact about the way we perceive differences in pitch: the phenomenon of the octave.
+This repetition of note letters reflects the second topographical fact in our perception of
+notes: the phenomenon of the octave.
 For while we distinguish notes by their difference in pitch, this difference reaches a kind of limit at the distance or interval called the "octave", where the notes sound the same despite their difference in pitch, and are thus given the same letter as name.
-Exactly *why* we hear this sameness is hard to say: Aristotle attributed it to a perception of the whole number ratio 2:1; while Victor Zuckerkandl deems it a miracle.
+Exactly *why* we hear this sameness is hard to say: Aristotle attributed it to a perception of the whole number ratio 2:1;
+while Victor Zuckerkandl deems it a miracle.
 But however it happens, the sameness we hear at a certain difference of pitch effectively bounds that difference.
 And it turns the axis of height along which notes are arranged into a kind of circumference, which continues to track their audible increase or decrease in pitch, but always to the same place again, in a sameness of sound, once the increase or decrease reaches the octave.

 But even this circumference of notes is an incomplete image of the sense made by the space